aimeemikaelac/network_systems/hw1/README.md

 Sept.
 20, 2015

 ## Source code
-The source code for this assigment is contained in the following files:
+The source code for this assignment is contained in the following files:

 * webserver.cpp: The main logic of the webserver, including the main() function, configuration option parsing, network connections and connection handling.